josephcardillo/nothingtoteach/content/posts/LPIC-1-Study-Determine-and-configure-hardware-settings.md

 [Section 101](https://learning.lpi.org/en/learning-materials/101-500/101/101.1/101.1_01/) is about device inspection.
 This is not something I need to deal with, or interact with, on a daily basis in my job.
 The basic concept, though, is that when a certain piece of hardware isn't detected by your operating system, you have to know how to troubleshoot it.
 Either the part, or where it's connected, are defective.
 Alternatively, if the particular piece of hardware is detected by the OS, but still doesn't work, there may be a problem on the OS side.

-I don't deal in hardware at the moment, which is maybe why this section probably felt abstract to me the first time through.
+I don't deal in hardware at the moment, which is why this section probably felt abstract to me the first time through.
 But it's starting to make more sense.
-(It's still troubleshooting at the heart.)
+(It's still troubleshooting at heart.)

 ## lspci and lsusb